Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 .block__element--modifier {}
 ```

-When applied to a HTML structure, the above CSS class names are used in the following way:
+When applied to an HTML structure, the above CSS class names are used in the following way:

 ```html
 <div class="block">